 About the American Association for Nude Recreation

 The American Association for Nude Recreation is the largest, most long-established organization of its kind in North America.
-With roots dating to 1931, we have grown from our humble beginnings to an organization that has served 213,000 individuals throughout the United States, Canada, Mexico and beyond.
-These members enjoy their own backyards and pools with family and friends, as well as over 260 nudist resorts and affiliates.
+With roots dating to 1931, we have grown from our humble beginnings to an organization that has served over 213,000 individuals throughout the United States, Canada, Mexico and beyond.
+These members enjoy their own backyards and pools with family and friends, as well as over 180 nudist resorts and affiliates.

-For over 80 years AANR has espoused the benefits of wholesome nude family recreation.
+For 90 years AANR has espoused the benefits of wholesome nude family recreation.
 Since our inception it has remained a primary mission to protect the rights of nudists in appropriate settings regardless of age, gender, race or economic status.
 We continue to proudly endorse the benefits and rights of families to enjoy a skinny dip and other nude recreation pastimes.

 Although society has become more tolerant and accepting of nude recreation, we still have a long way to go in educating the public regarding the wholesomeness of our choice of nudity, AANR strives to distinguish between attire and behavior.
 Nudity, as we espouse it, is the enjoyment of the freedom of being without clothes.
 As such, it should not be confused with behavior, which may or may not involve nudity.
 It is imperative that this be understood so that the perpetuated stereotypes disappear and that tolerance for family social nudism is commonly accepted by the generations to come.